mkdsk/pokesim/README.md

 # PokeSim
 ---
-PokeSim is a new version of the original Pokemon Simulator I wrote in Python over 2 years ago, now written in Java.
-As of now it's just a small project that I write in my free time, I may expand it further in the summers.
-I have also planned to implement graphics.
+PokeSim is a text based simulation that attempts to recreate Pokemon battles, whether it be with a single pokemon or a trainer.
+I have also planned to implement graphics eventually.

 # Features
 ---